A general Cayley correspondence and higher Teichm\"uller spaces: Introduction

-\begin{remark} In the case that the magical $\fsl_2$-triple $\{f,h,e\}\subset\fg$ defines a principal $\fsl_2\C$-subalgebra this theorem is due to Labourie \cite{AnosovFlowsLabourie} and Fock-Goncharov \cite{fock_goncharov_2006}, and for Hermitian groups of tube type it is due to \cite{MaxRepsAnosov}.
-It is expected that the sets $\cP_e(\Sigma,\rG^\R)$ correspond exactly to the sets of $\Theta$-positive Anosov representations in all cases. \end{remark}
+\begin{remark} In the case that the magical $\fsl_2$-triple $\{f,h,e\}\subset\fg$ defines a principal $\fsl_2\C$-subalgebra this theorem is due to Labourie \cite{AnosovFlowsLabourie} in type $A$ and Fock--Goncharov \cite{fock_goncharov_2006} in general.
+For Hermitian groups of tube type it is due to \cite{MaxRepsAnosov}; see also \cite{CompteRenduBIW}.
+It is expected that the sets $\cP_e(\rG^\R)$ correspond exactly to the sets of $\Theta$-positive Anosov representations in all cases. \end{remark}

-Our results follow on from several projects focussed on the enumeration or understanding of distinguished components in the moduli spaces of Higgs bundles, and hence in character varieties for surface groups.
+Our results follow on from several projects focused on the enumeration or understanding of distinguished components in the moduli spaces of Higgs bundles, and hence in character varieties for surface groups.

 Given that Higgs bundles consist of an underlying principal bundle together with a Higgs field, it is clear that the topological type of the principal bundle is an invariant of connected components in the moduli space.
 Similarly, for the character varieties, the topological type of the associated flat bundle is also an invariant of the components.
 For complex reductive Lie groups \cite{JunLiConnectedness,Oliveira_GarciaPrada_2016}, and also for compact groups \cite{ramanathan_1975}, the components are fully classified by these topological invariants.
 The count is more complicated for $\rG^\R$-Higgs bundles, where $\rG^\R$ is a non-compact real form.
 Indeed, this was already evident in Goldman's component count for $\rG^\R$-character varieties where $\rG^\R$ is a finite cover of $\rPSL_2\R$ \cite{TopologicalComponents}, and in Hitchin's Higgs-bundle version for $\rSL_2\R$ \cite{selfduality}.
-Since then the enumeration and study of connected components in Higgs bundle moduli space for other non-compact real forms has been extensively pursued, for example see \cite{Baraglia18,baragliaschaposnikmonodromyrank2,DavidLauraCayleyLanglands,liegroupsteichmuller,so(pq)BCGGO,UpqHiggs,HiggsbundlesSP2nR,AndreOscarSUstar,TopInvariantsAnosov,SO2n*connected,Sp(2p2q)modulispaceconnected}.
+Since then the enumeration and study of connected components in Higgs bundle moduli space for other non-compact real forms has been extensively pursued; for example see \cite{liegroupsteichmuller,sp4GothenConnComp,UpqHiggs,AndrePGLnR,AndreOscarSUstar,HiggsbundlesSP2nR,Sp(2p2q)modulispaceconnected,SO2n*connected,CollierSOnn+1components,so(pq)BCGGO,TopInvariantsAnosov,Baraglia18,baragliaschaposnikmonodromyrank2,DavidLauraCayleyLanglands}.